ionic-team/stencil-site/docs/reference/support-policy.md

 Once the maintenance period has ended for a version of Stencil, that version enters the extended support period.
 During the extended support period, only critical bug and security fixes will be applied for teams and organizations using Stencil's Enterprise offerings.
-The extended support period lasts for six months from the release of the new major version.
+The extended support period lasts for twelve months from the release of the new major version.

 The table below describes a theoretical timeline of releases: